Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### Create a media tracker

 Creates a media tracker instance that tracks the playback session.
+The tracker created should be used for tracking streaming content and it sends periodic pings to the media analytics backend.

 {% tabs %}
 {% tab title="Android" %}